anitablue/nutrify4all/README.md

 <img src="/res/img/icon_nutrify4all.png" width="100"></img>

 ## Project Goals
-The goal of the project is to develop an application that will offer users the ability to search for recipes on the Internet.
+The goal of the project is to develop an application that will offer users the ability to search for the nutritional value of a recipe.
+Right now recipes from the following sites are supported:

+- ?
+- ?

 ## Goal of aplication:
 The application is intended for users who want to find out the nutritional value of certain recipes.